 Toxic ingredients such as parabens, mineral oil, sulfates, etc were removed from some of its products.

 Do I recommend Cetaphil?

 No, I don’t recommend a skincare brand like Cetaphil just for the sake of popularity.
 Cetaphil is not cruelty-free.
 Additionally, PETA is aware of Cetaphil’s cruelty testing status.
-That’s why they have put Cetaphil on their list of brands to avoid.
+That’s why it has put Cetaphil on its list of brands to avoid.

 On a side note, I really wish CeraVe and Cetaphil to go cruelty-free.
 It would be such a game changer in the cruelty-free skincare industry.

 Cetaphil Gentle Cleanser is not cruelty-free because the brand tests on animals.
 It also sells in countries where testing is mandatory by law.